Valproic Acid

 3. Methods based on the Denka Lp(a) assay, calibrated in nmol/l and traceable to WHO/IFCC reference material gave acceptable bias compared with the NLMDRL gold standard method.

-Lp(a) measurement could be of value in those with a family history of premature CVD (<60 years), especially when a causative mutation for familial hypercholesterolemia (FH) hasn’t been identified.
+Thirty percent of mortality associated with cardiovascular disease (CVD) occurs in individuals without elevated conventional risk factors.
+This statistic underscores the clinical need to expand the range of diagnostic tools available for assessing an individual’s risk of developing CVD.
+One such tool is the measurement of lipoprotein(a) [Lp(a)], which can be particularly valuable in individuals with a family history of premature CVD (<60 years), especially when a causative mutation for familial hypercholesterolemia (FH) hasn’t been identified.
 In patients with heterozygous FH (HeFH), Lp(a) levels are higher compared to their non-affected siblings.
 Lp(a) has been identified as a strong risk factor of coronary heart disease (CHD) in patients with HeFH, independent of age, sex, smoking status, and LDL-C levels 1.

 Understanding a FH patients Lp(a) levels can aid the physician in identifying the patient’s risk of a cardiovascular event and in the evaluation of treatment methods.
 However, Lp(a) is not a predictor of CHD in HeFH patients on currently available cholesterol-lowering treatment but may be when lower LDL-C levels are achieved.
 On this basis, it is recommended that Lp(a) levels are measured in all genetic dyslipidaemias 1.